Meet Our Veterinarians

 Dr. Shelby Matz was born and raised in Basehor, Kansas and grew up riding hunter jumper horses.
 She attended Kansas State University and obtained her Bachelor’s degree in 2008.
 She then attended Kansas State Veterinary School and graduated with her doctor of veterinary medicine in 2012.
-She completed a one year internship at Oakridge Equine Hospital, a high volume medical and surgery practice, in Edmond, OK.
+She completed a one year internship at Oakridge Equine Hospital in Edmond, OK.

-She married her college sweetheart, Jason Matz, in September 2013 in Kansas.
-They welcomed a baby boy, Griffin Wade, on September 5, 2015 and a baby girl, Guthrie June, on November 9, 2017.
-In her free time she loves spending time with her family and their dog Aggie, and being at the lake with family and friends.
+She married her college sweetheart, Jason Matz, and they have a busy family life with three kids.
+In her free time she loves spending time with her family and being at the lake with family and friends.

 Kimberly Carr, DVM